Eli Dershwitz: Fencing career

-In February 2018 (while ranked 6th in the world) he beat two-time Olympic champion Áron Szilágyi of Hungary to win the saber fencing World Cup event in Padua, Italy, and in April 2018 he won a bronze medal at a men's saber grand prix in Seoul, South Korea.
+In February 2018 (while ranked 6th in the world) he beat two-time Olympic champion Áron Szilágyi of Hungary to win the saber fencing World Cup event in Padua, Italy, and in April 2018 Dershwitz won a bronze medal at a men's saber grand prix in Seoul, South Korea.
 In February 2019 he won the gold medal at the Men's Saber World Cup in Warsaw, Poland.
-After his win, he posted on his instagram account: "Amazing and emotional day as my mother told me this morning that my Polish grandparents, who came to America 75 years ago, would be watching over me today."
+After his win, he posted on his Instagram account: "Amazing and emotional day as my mother told me this morning that my Polish grandparents, who came to America 75 years ago, would be watching over me today."

-US Championship competitions
+US Championships

 In March 2013, Dershwitz was the top-ranked US junior saber fencer.
 In April 2014, Dershwitz won the US Men's Saber National Championship, becoming the youngest-ever US senior men's saber champion.
 As of July 1, 2016, he was ranked #1 in the United States, ahead of teammate Daryl Homer.